Kiran7007/Interview-Preparation/docs/kotlin.md

 println(a === b)  // false
 ```

-Use `==` when comparing values.
+- Use `==` when comparing values.

 ---

 ## What is the difference between val, var, and const in Kotlin?
-In Kotlin, `val` and `var` are used to declare variables, but they behave differently:

-- **var (Variable)**
-    1. A mutable variable.
-    2. You can change its value after it's assigned.
-    3. Stored in memory at runtime.
--  **val (Value)**
-    1. An immutable variable (like `final` in Java).
-    2. You can assign only once.
-    3. Value is also stored at runtime, but can’t be reassigned.
--  **const val (Constant)**
-    1. A compile-time constant.
+- `var` declares a mutable reference that can be reassigned.
+- `val` declares a read-only reference that can be assigned once.
+- `const val` is a compile-time constant for supported primitive or `String` values.
-    2. Can only be used with top-level properties or inside objects or companion objects.
+- `const val` must be top-level or declared inside an `object` or companion object.
-    3. Must be of a primitive type or String, and value must be known at compile time.
+- `val` does not make the referenced object immutable.

 ```kotlin
 val name = "Kiran" // Cannot be changed later